Follow & Subscribe to Resourceful Designer

 If you cannot get a client to trust you, there’s no point moving forward because you’ll never make the sale.

 Think about it.
 What was the last thing you purchased from someone you didn’t trust?
 I can’t think of anything.
-However, I can think of several things I did not buy because I didn’t fully trust the person doing the selling.
+However, I can think of several things I did not buy because I didn’t fully trust the selling person.
 It’s the stereotypical used car salesman.
 No matter how much they smile and say the right things, you always wonder what they are not telling you.

 So the first level of the sales process is getting the client to trust you.
 How do you do that?